yoanm/initRepositoryWithPhpUnit/README.md

       Will create :

-      * basic `phpunit.xml.dist` config file with a basic configuration
+      * a `phpunit.xml.dist` config file with a basic configuration
       * default folder hierarchy

       Using this strategy will